Intrusive Thoughts and How to Manage Them

 How can I overcome them?

-Now that we have established the shortfalls of trying to suppress invasive thoughts, here are five ways to actually deal with them, according to the experts.
+Now that we have established the shortfalls of trying to suppress intrusive thoughts, here are five ways to deal with them according to the experts.

 DON’T SUPPRESS THOUGHTS